 - Watch the sunset from Airport Mesa lookout.
 If the main (but very small) parking lot is full, a nearby $3 lot should do the trick.
 You will see it on the left a short distance past the small lot.
 If you can’t get there early enough for parking at either lot, a drive up the hill to the airport and nearby hotel will suffice.
 You will still get to enjoy the sunset views.

 - If you are not too sore from the day before gear up for another day of hiking

 - If you rather, check out an off-road jeep tour or make it a winery day.
 Or better yet, why not kick back with a relaxing and rejuvenating spa treatment?

 - We opted to hike Devil’s Bridge.
 The hike to and from the parking lot took us about 3 hours to complete.
 It’s around 4 miles.
 It was a busy trail and we did stop to enjoy the scenery quite often.

-- After hiking a much need refuel is in order.
-We stopped at the popular Tlaquepaque Arts & Shopping Village for wine, lattes and small bites.
+- After hiking a much-needed re-fuel is in order.
+We stopped at the popular Tlaquepaque Arts & Shopping Village for wine, lattes, and small bites.

 - Grab a lite lunch and local wine at Rene’s Restaurant or take advantage of Happy Hour at the bar in Secret Garden